 Where COVID-19 is spreading in the U.S.

 Since March, the U.S. has had more confirmed cases of COVID-19 than any other country.
-As of June 19, the U.S. has reported nearly 33.5 million total cases and more than 600,000 deaths.
-However, as of early May, cases are generally falling across the country as mass vaccination continues.
+As of Sept.
+22, the U.S. has reported more than 42.5 million total cases and nearly 681,000 deaths.

 The states where deaths are highest

 As of July 15, U.S. deaths appear to be rising along with cases.

 Where COVID-19 is currently spreading around the world

 Some 190 countries and territories, representing every region on Earth, have now reported at least one case of the novel coronavirus.